Duke of Cadaval: Family name

 The ducal family's name is Álvares Pereira de Melo.

 Dom Nuno Álvares Pereira, the remarkable Constable of Portugal, is among their ancestors.

-Duchess of Cadaval-Guerrand-Hermès
+Duchess of Cadaval-Hermès

 When Jaime Álvares Pereira de Melo, 10th Duke of Cadaval died in 2001, he left four daughters: two from his first (civil) marriage (with Antoinette Louise Schweisguth, ex-wife of René Durrieu, 4th Baron Durrieu), and two others from his second (religious) marriage (with Claudine Marguerite Marianne Tritz).
 Leadership of the house and its possessions was disputed by the elder daughters of each marriage: